Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Proposed QPHR-ADMM Algorithm

 Combining the above two situations, the PHR-based augmented Lagrangian function can be concisely rewritten as

 which can be solved by iterative algorithm as follows.

 At iteration $\ell$, solving the unconstrained PHR augmented Lagrangian function \eqref{eq:13} yields the solution $\boldsymbol{x}^\ell$.
-If $\boldsymbol{x}^\ell$ satisfies the stop criterion (\ref{eq:14c}), the iteration can be terminated, and the output $\boldsymbol{x}^\ell$ is the approximate minimum solution of the original problem.
-Otherwise, update the next step Lagrange multipliers $\lambda_i^{\ell+1}$ and the penalty coefficient $\sigma^{\ell+1}$ according to the rules in (\ref{eq:14a}) and (\ref{eq:14b}) for the next iteration.
+Let $\mathcal{R}$ denote the constraint residual.
+If $\boldsymbol{x}^\ell$ satisfies the stop criterion (\ref{eq:14c}), the iteration is terminated, and the output $\boldsymbol{x}^\ell$ is the approximate minimum solution of the original problem.
+Otherwise, the Lagrange multipliers $\lambda_i^{\ell+1}$ and the penalty parameter $\sigma^{\ell+1}$ are updated according to (\ref{eq:14a}) and (\ref{eq:14b}).
+Here, $\varrho \in (0,1)$ is a residual reduction factor that determines whether sufficient progress in the residual is achieved, and $\eta > 1$ is the penalty growth factor.

 Compared to the general augmented Lagrangian multiplier method, the absence of introduced slack variables in PHR-ALM is a major advantage, making it particularly well suited for quantum algorithm reformulation to solve inequality-constrained optimization problems.